CodeByGirum/NopeNet-Network-Intrusion-Detection/README.md

 # **NopeNet**

 ## Network Intrusion Detection System

 Most cybersecurity tools are too complicated and can't keep up with modern attacks.
-People often don’t understand what’s going on or what to do when a threat happens.
+People often don't understand what's going on or what to do when a threat happens.
 NopeNet fixes this with a simple and clear dashboard, and an AI assistant that explains things in plain language.
 It uses machine learning to catch new threats and reaches over 99% average accuracy.

 ---